 The up trail to the old lift support is still quite walkable.
 Steep, but here and there steps have been built from wooden boards.

 At 1900 m / 6230 ft you then reach a ridge at which also a hiking trail from the direction of Eibsee arrives.
-From here it then changed to the north side of the Zugspitze massif and there was snow, which was partly trampled and somewhat slippery, and there was a decent cold wind blowing.
-Here you should – at least with lying and firmly trodden snow – really watch out, there is not yet any safety!
+From there, I then changed to the north side of the Zugspitze massif, which was covered in partly trampled and somewhat slippery snow and ice, including a decent cold wind.
+Here you should – at least with the ice and snow – really watch out, there is not yet any safety!

-Shortly after the turnoff towards Eibsee, however, comes the point from which a belay is in place.
-I was from then on the north side, the snow had thawed, but at night again frozen smooth.
-Accordingly, the whole path was very slippery, the use of the safety is highly recommended!
+However, shortly after the turnoff towards Eibsee comes the point from which a belay is in place.
+I was completely on the north side, the snow had turned into ice and, obviously, the whole path was very slippery – the use of the safety is highly recommended!

 However, the trail itself was easy and the via ferrata feeling began.

-About at the height of the current cable car Tiroler Zugspitzbahn, however, the safety ends again, but on one side it continues steeply downhill and the path is still slightly icy.
+However, at the level of today’s Tiroler Zugspitzbahn, safety ends again, but on one side there is a steep downhill and the path is still slightly icy.
 Since I had no suitable equipment for slippery and icy terrain with me, it was the end for me here.

-Up to here I have covered 5.7 km / 3.5 mi and 1050 m / 3440 ft of altitude and it took me 3:40h.
-For me as a flatland hiker from Hamburg (nothern Germany) a solid result.
+Up to here, I have covered 5.7 km / 3.5 mi and 1050 m / 3440 ft of altitude and it took me 3:40h.
+For me, as a flatland hiker from Hamburg (northern Germany), a solid result.
 However, I also hurried a bit and you should plan for a relaxed hike (especially as a group) quite about 5 hours to the Wiener-Neustädter-Hütte, or trust the times on signposts.

-What can I say, it was a really nice tour and I’m glad not to have made this in the peak season.
+What can I say, it was a really lovely tour and I’m glad not to have made this in the peak season.
 I’m also glad about the early termination.